elixir-search/searchex/test/notes/command_design.md

 Generating the digest can be slow.
 Not sure how you'd generate a digest of a database...

-Proposal: Use EventID instead of Digest for CursorKey
+Proposal: Use EventID instead of Digest for CacheKey

 ### Streaming Foundation